ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/brave_new_world/brave_new_world.md

 # Imagine Zanzibar government can

 * Have every relevant party and assets documented & authenticated in 1 country digital system
-    * Identity for each citizen (peer reviewed, kyc/aml integration if needed)
+    * Identity for each OurTown Resident (peer reviewed, kyc/aml integration if needed)
     * Land registry available to everyone and no-one can alter the information if not following the right processes and verification steps.
 Integrated with ultra reliable augmented reality and GPS system.
     * Every company registered and all relevant information available in a unified way.
 Super well protected and can only be changed with well defined processes.
     *  Every container coming in & out of the country, with purpose, parties involved, …
-* Allows every citizen (company or person) to send money to each other in most transparent way (needs help from mainland)
+* Allows every OurTown Resident (company or person) to send money to each other in most transparent way (needs help from mainland)
     * For non commercial transactions = free of charge
     * Supports offline transactions (means internet connection not there or partially there 1 party only)
     * **Can even work where there is no electricity (or limited) and no or bad internet connection.**